intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 end
 ```

 Note that it has automatically mapped `s(mask)` to two different "mask" signals (`mask` and `mask_0`) such that we're getting the intent of our combinational logic.
-This generated code is lint free and safe from any associated simulation/synthesis mismatches.
+This generated code is lint clean and safe from any associated simulation/synthesis mismatches.

+### Example 2

 We can do something similar with one of our other examples.
 Originally,

 ```dart
 Combinational([